 If water sports interest your child, then kayaking can be an enjoyable hobby to try.
 Children above five years can participate in this thrilling activity with much ease and safety.
 Kayaking, as a hobby, can strengthen the upper body muscles, improve cardiovascular health, and boost mood.

 Indulging in hobbies can help reduce boredom, interact with peers, and learn new skills.
 It nurtures a child’s creativity and boosts brain development and positive personality development.
 You may observe your child’s interests, strengths, and skills to suggest age-appropriate hobbies.
-Nature-related activities such as nature watching, gardening, caring for animals, recycling waste, and performance-based activities such as singing and dancing can be suitable hobbies for children.
-You may even select crafting and cooking if they are interested.
+Nature-related activities such as nature watching, gardening, caring for animals, recycling waste, and performance-based activities such as singing, horseback riding, and dancing can be suitable hobbies for children.
+You may even select crafting, cooking, and computer coding if they are interested.
 However, ensure to provide supervision and guidance to activities that involve a knife or other instruments.

 Infographic: Engaging Hobbies For Children